 “The EPA and California have no right or legal justification to force truckers to follow their radical climate agenda,” said Attorney General Bird.
 “America would grind to a halt without truckers who deliver our food, clothes and other necessities.
 But rather than support our hard-working truckers, Biden continues to empty their wallets and force them to drive electric trucks for his radical climate change agenda.
 Iowa isn’t going to take a backseat as the EPA and California try to regulate truckers out of business.
 We’re pushing back.”

 California’s Advanced Clean Trucks regulation is in violation of the Clean Air Act and other federal laws.

-Iowa led the lawsuit joined by Alabama, Arkansas, Georgia, Kansas, Kentucky, Indiana, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, Ohio, South Carolina, Utah, and West Virginia.
+Iowa led the lawsuit joined by Alabama, Arkansas, Georgia, Kansas, Kentucky, Indiana, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, Ohio, South Carolina, Utah, West Virginia, and Wyoming.

 Read the full petition for review here.

 Alyssa Brouillet | Press Secretary |